 Based on current guidelines it is highly unlikely that there would be any tournaments or other travel-based team events until at least January.
 However, in the event those guidelines change, as with any team event, no player is obligated to attend anything that they do not wish to.

 Please remember that this situation is very fluid and constantly changing.
-SPS Fuzion is committed to returning our players to the ice this fall in accordance with the guidelines and recommendations of the governing authorities in a safe manner.
+SPS Fuzion is committed to returning our players to the ice in accordance with the guidelines and recommendations of the governing authorities in a safe manner.
 As more details become available, questions posed, or guidelines are amended we will update this page accordingly.